ojongerius/dotfiles/README.md

 ## Spectacle

 Spectacle preferences.
 Runnning _install.py_ will link it to _~/Library/Preferences/_.
-A existing plist will be renamed with _.orig_ as suffix.
+An existing plist will be renamed with _.orig_ as suffix.

 ## OSX